 You know what they say about assumptions, right?

 I’m not allowed to say that word on this blog, but you know how the saying goes.
-Sometimes, from our point of view (isolated in our offices) we can make assumptions about leads that aren’t quite correct.
+Sometimes, from our point of view (isolated in our offices or homes), we can make assumptions about leads that aren’t quite correct.

-These misconceptions can cause us to push leads too hard and too soon, which can cause leads to abandon your brand because you’re annoying them.
+These misconceptions can cause us to push leads too hard and too soon, which can cause leads to abandoning your brand because you’re annoying them.